jackiehjm/stx-docs/doc/source/node_management/kubernetes/running-the-node-feature-discovery-helm-chart.rst

         .. code-block:: none

-            ~(keystone_admin)$ helm upgrade -i node-feature-discovery helm upgrade -i node-feature-discovery stx-platform/node-feature-discovery --values=/home/sysadmin/my-discovery-overrides.yaml
+            ~(keystone_admin)$ helm -n kube-system upgrade -i node-feature-discovery stx-platform/node-feature-discovery --values=/home/sysadmin/my-discovery-overrides.yaml

-    One pod is created per node, which runs either once per minute or at the interval you specified \(30 seconds in this example\) to update the node features.
+    One worker pod is created per node, which runs once per minute to update the node features.
+One master pod gathers up all the data and reports it to Kubernetes.